Jamaal Green

-Jamaal Hakeem Green (born June 5, 1980) is an American former professional football defensive end who played for the Philadelphia Eagles and Chicago Bears of the National Football League (NFL).
-Green played college football at the University of Miami.
+Jamaal Hakeem Green (born June 5, 1980) is an American former professional football player who was a defensive end for the Philadelphia Eagles and Chicago Bears of the National Football League (NFL).
+Green played college football for the Miami Hurricanes.
 He was selected by the Eagles in the fourth round of the 2003 NFL draft.

 Early life

 Raised in Camden, New Jersey, Green attended Woodrow Wilson High School.
 He first played organized football during his junior year.
 He recorded 98 tackles (65 of which were solo), 13 sacks, four forced fumbles and four fumble recoveries his senior season, earning first-team All-State honors.

 College career

 Green played college football for the Miami Hurricanes from 1998 to 2002.
 He was redshirted in 1998.
 He majored in liberal arts at Miami.
 Green totaled 47 tackles and six sacks in 2001, helping Miami win the national championship.
 He accumulated 49 tackles (28 solo) and nine sacks in 2002, garnering second-team All-Big East Conference recognition.